shaansundar/steakhouse-blog/content/posts/ai-native-vs-ai-assisted-content-workflow-seo.md

 ### Leaked Value #4: Accumulating Generative Debt
 The time spent copying from ChatGPT, reformatting headers, adding metadata, uploading to a CMS, and hitting publish is your generative debt.
 It's the 80% of the work that happens *after* the first draft is written.
 This debt compounds over time, pulling your team away from high-impact strategy and into low-impact manual labor.

 An AI-native workflow pays off this debt by automating the entire publishing pipeline.
-For teams using a headless CMS or static site generator, a platform like **Steakhouse Agent** can publish fully formatted markdown directly to a GitHub repository, triggering a build and deploying the new content in seconds.
+For teams using a headless CMS or static site generator, a platform like **SteakHouse Agent** can publish fully formatted markdown directly to a GitHub repository, triggering a build and deploying the new content in seconds.

 ## AI-Assisted vs. AI-Native: A Head-to-Head Comparison